 - Conservative Treatment

-Although ACL cannot heal by itself, many patients will cop well without surgery especially those with sedentary lifestyle with low physical demands.
+Although ACL cannot heal by itself, many patients will cope well without surgery, especially those with a sedentary lifestyle with low physical demands.

-Following ice rest and analgesics immediately after ACL injury, physiotherapy treatment will improve the function of the knee over time.
+The injury should immediately be followed by rest, ice, compression, and elevation techniques.
+Analgesics should immediately be given after an ACL injury to reduce pain.
+Additionally, providing physiotherapy treatment will improve the function of the knee over time.

-Without surgical treatment, those with torn ACL should not participate in high demand activities that requires jumping and pivoting.
+Without surgical treatment, those with torn ACL should not participate in high demand activities that require jumping and pivoting.

 - Surgical Treatment